shader-slang/slang/docs/target-compatibility.md

 SM6.5 Wave Intrinsics are supported, but requires a downstream DXC compiler that supports SM6.5.
 As it stands the DXC shipping with windows does not.

-## WaveShuffle
+## WaveShuffle/BroadcastLaneAt

-WaveShuffle is an intrinsic added to the Slang stdlibrary to expose the glsl `subgroupShuffle` intrinsics and allow loosened requirements on laneId.

-`HLSL` uses `WaveReadLaneAt` and this requires the `laneId` must be 'dynamically uniform' across the wave.
-WaveShuffle has the same functionality but relaxes this restriction.

-`WaveReadLaneAt` most obviously maps to `subgroupBroadcast` in GLSL.
-This has the extra restriction the index must be compile time consts.
-With SPIR-V 1.5 it is allowed to be 'dynamically uniform', but doesn't work on current glslang.
+`WaveShuffle` and `WaveReadLaneAt` are Slang specific intrinsic additions to expand the options available around `WaveReadLaneAt`.
+The difference between them can be summarized as follows

+* WaveBroadcastLaneAt - laneId must be a compile time constant
+* WaveReadLaneAt - laneId can be dynamic but *MUST* be the same value across the Wave ie 'dynamically uniform' across the Wave
+* WaveShuffle - laneId can be truly dynamic

+Other than the different restrictions on laneId they act identically to WaveReadLaneAt.

 NOTE!
-That using WaveShuffle to target `HLSL` will produce `WaveReadLaneAt` - that means strictly speaking the restriction *still applies*, and the correct behavior will only be seen on hardware that allows the loosed requirements of laneId, on hardware that does not result of `WaveShuffle` is the same as `WaveReadLaneId` which is undefined.
+That using WaveShuffle to target `HLSL` will produce `WaveReadLaneAt` in the output `HLSL`.
+This means strictly speaking the `dynamically uniform` *still applies*, and the correct behavior will only be seen on hardware that allows the loosened requirements of laneId, otherwise the result will be undefined.

 ## Tesselation